Logo

 Another part of the CSA reads: “It shall be unlawful for any person to knowingly or intentionally use the Internet, or cause the Internet to be used, to advertise the sale of, or to offer to sell, distribute, or dispense, a controlled substance where such sale, distribution, or dispensing is not authorized by this subchapter.”

 Until now, the federal government has not prosecuted anyone for publishing cannabis advertisements in states where it’s legal.
-In 2011, United State Attorney Laura Duffey of San Diego alluded to the possibility of cracking down on local newspapers running cannabis advertisements, but nothing came of her threats.
-But under the direction of the new Attorney General, the Department of Justice may adopt a new policy and begin to enforce these rules.
+However, under the direction of a different Attorney General, the Department of Justice may adopt a new policy and begin to enforce these rules.

 At McElfresh Law, we closely follow all changes to local, state, and federal laws that might affect our clients.
 Our goal is to give our clients the keys to successfully open and grow their California cannabis businesses.
 If you want to talk to an experienced California cannabis lawyer, call us today at (858) 756-7107 to schedule a consultation.